 Text boxes grow when they contain non-breaking spaces.

 When text is exported to Word, text with font decoration in certain fonts may generate unexpected or missing glyphs in the rendered report.

-In addition to making the features that are new in Microsoft Word 2007-2010 available to exported reports, *.docx files of exported reports tend to be smaller.
+In addition to making the features that are new in Microsoft Word .docx files available to exported reports, *.docx files of exported reports tend to be smaller.
 Reports exported by using the Word renderer are typically significantly smaller than the same reports exported by using the Word 2003 renderer.

 You can select a Word compatibility mode and set compatibility options.
 The Word renderer creates documents with compatibility mode turned on.
 Resaving the documents with compatibility mode turned off might affect the layout of the document.

 If you turn off compatibility mode and then resave a report, the report layout might change in unexpected ways.